FOSSClass/AbantOS-Elive/EliveUsersGuide.md

 *Edubuntu*

 A complete Linux based operating System targeted for primary and secondary education.
 It is freely available with community based support.
-The Edubuntu community is built on the ideas enshrined in the Edubuntu manifesto: that software, especially for education should be available free of charge and that software tools should be usable by people in their local language and despite any disabilities.
+The Edubuntu community is built on the ideas enshrined in the Edubuntu manifesto that software, especially for education, should be available free of charge and that software tools should be usable by people in their local language and despite any disabilities.
 [14]

 *Kubuntu*
-	An official derivative of Ubuntu Linux using KDE instead of the GNOME or unity interfaces used by default in Ubuntu.
+	An official derivative of Ubuntu Linux using KDE instead of the GNOME, or unity interfaces used by default in Ubuntu.
 KDE "K" has nothing to do with Kubuntu--K is not Kubutu Desktop Environment.
 Originally the letter "K" was suggested to stand for "Kool" but it was quickly decited that the K should stand for nothing in particular.
 Therefore the KDE initialism expanded to K Desktop Environment(KDE)
 	Kubuntu is built by worldwide community of developers, testers, supporters and translators.
 It is a completely free Open Source alternative to Microsoft windows and Mac OS X which contains everything you need to work on play or share.
 Every package in Kubuntu shares the same repositories as Ubuntu [3] and it is released regularly on the same schedule as Ubuntu [4].
-	It's easier to install Kubuntu and it has all the apps just automatically download and istall.
+	It's easier to install Kubuntu and it has all the apps just automatically download and install.
 You can watch your favorite movies on VLC, play your music collection in Cantata, create and edit your documents with LibreOffice and Seamlessly intergrate your mobile phone (VOIP cell phone intergration/phonage business).
 	The latest vertion release of the Kubuntu OS	17.10